ArnaudBuchholz/reserve/doc/openui5.md

 <u>*`redirect-version.js` custom code*</u>

-When running this new configuration file, one can now specify a **version number inside the URL** such as `localhost:8080?version=1.65.0` as demonstrated below.
+When running this new configuration file, one can now specify a **version number inside the URL** such as `localhost:8080?version=1.65.0`.
+This makes the application runs with the **requested OpenUI5 version** as demonstrated below.

 ![redirect](openui5/redirect-version.png)